George Shaw (architect)

-George Shaw (1810-1876) was an English architect specialising in Gothic revival churches and other buildings.
-He was also an antiquary and collector of medieval, Tudor and Jacobean relics, including books, armour, furniture and architectural salvage.
+George Shaw (1810–76) was an English Protestant architect specialising in the building, extending, and refurbishing of churches, homes, and educational buildings in the Gothic Revival style.
+He was also a deeply enthusiastic antiquary connected to many like-minded local and national scholars, collectors, and heralds; Shaw not only visited, studied, and recorded historical sites and their remaining material culture, but he also collected historic remains from the medieval, Tudor, and Jacobean eras, especially when they were of local importance, or were connected to his families (the Shaws and Radcliffe).
+Materials include books, armour, furniture, and architectural salvage.

 Early life

 George Shaw was born in Uppermill, in the parish of Saddleworth in the West Riding of Yorkshire, on 5 October 1810.
 He was the eldest son of Giles Shaw, the owner of a woollen mill, and his wife Elizabeth, née Radcliffe.
 Giles Shaw also owned most of the land on which the village of Uppermill stands today.
 George was schooled locally, probably at Boarshurst school, Saddleworth, which opened in 1814, and had joined his father's firm by the age of nineteen.
 In 1830 he became a traveller for the mill, visiting customers all over the north of England, the Midlands, and southern Scotland.
 Although diligent in business on his father's behalf, George aspired to a different life as a collector and antiquary, and through the support of his friend and mentor the Reverend Francis Raines (1805–78), made contact with other antiquaries both locally and further afield.
 From about 1830 he began to convert his parents’ farmhouse in Uppermill into a ‘Gothic’ manorhouse with interiors inspired by Sir Walter Scott's home at Abbottsford, Scotland.
 For the interior woodwork Shaw used a combination of salvaged late medieval woodwork together with joinery and carving of his own invention.
 He later named the house St Chad's and it survives today as Uppermill Public Library.
 By the early 1840s Shaw had acquired a reputation locally as an antiquary and authority on Gothic and Tudor architecture, and he began to think of an architectural career as an escape from his work in the woollen trade.
 In 1842 he was consulted by John Tollemache, 1st Baron Tollemache, about Anthony Salvin's plans for reconstructing Peckforton Castle in Cheshire.
 The same year he was asked by James Dearden, owner of the Manor of Rochdale, to create a faux-medieval chapel in the parish church of St Chad's, Rochdale, where the Deardens had bought the rights to the Trinity Chapel on the south side of the chancel.
 Between 1842 and 1850 Shaw installed woodwork, memorial brasses and tomb slabs, most of which survive today, although not all are in their original positions.
-At about the same time he supplied the pulpit and lectern at nearby St Leonard's, Middleton.
+At about the same time he supplied the pulpit, lectern, and more at nearby St Leonard's, Middleton.